 There are many benefits to doing the work yourself.
 You can save money, learn new skills, and feel a sense of pride in your home.
 However, it's important that you take all of the necessary precautions when working on an old house because they can be dangerous if not done properly.

-If you're not sure what kind of materials or tools are needed for your project, ask questions!
+If you’re not sure what kind of materials or tools are needed for your project, ask questions!
 Ask friends who have experience renovating homes like yours; ask local contractors; check out books on Amazon or at your local library; read blogs written by people who have renovated historic houses (like this one).
-Take advantage of all available resources so that when it comes time to make decisions about how best to proceed with a particular project--whether DIY or hiring someone else--you know exactly what needs doing before starting any work whatsoever."
+Take advantage of all available resources so that when it comes time to make decisions about how best to proceed with a particular project–whether DIY or hiring someone else–you know exactly what needs doing before starting any work whatsoever.”

-If you're thinking about remodeling your historic home, there are a number of things you need to consider.
-It's important that you understand all the regulations before starting any work so that your project will be successful and not get delayed by mistakes made along the way.
-You should also make sure that there is enough money available for everything from new appliances to fixing up old furniture pieces--and this may mean saving up over time before starting anything big!
-If possible, try doing some projects yourself instead of hiring someone else; however keep in mind that this could put yourself at risk if not done correctly since these types of projects require special skillsets."
+If you’re thinking about remodeling your historic home, there are a number of things you need to consider.
+It’s important that you understand all the regulations before starting any work so that your project will be successful and not get delayed by mistakes made along the way.
+You should also make sure that there is enough money available for everything from new appliances to fixing up old furniture pieces–and this may mean saving up over time before starting anything big!
+If possible, try doing some projects yourself instead of hiring someone else; however keep in mind that this could put yourself at risk if not done correctly since these types of projects require special skillsets.”